Importance of a Will

 - Do you have a family trust and/or operate a business as a sole trader or in a partnership?

-Changes can be made to your Will at any time.
+Changes can be made to your Will at any time if you are an eligible customer.

 However, if any of the following events occur then your Will could either be invalidated or it may no longer sufficiently reflect your wishes, and it will be very important to update your Will as soon as possible: